Lincoln, England: 20th century

+First World War

 In the two world wars, Lincoln switched to war production.
 The first ever tanks were invented, designed and built in Lincoln by William Foster & Co. in the First World War and population growth provided more workers for greater expansion.
 The tanks were tested on land now covered by Tritton Road in the south-west suburbs.

+Second World War

 In the Second World War, Lincoln produced an array of war goods: tanks, aircraft, munitions and military vehicles.

-In World War II 26 high explosive bombs were dropped on the city, with around 500 incendiary bombs, over five occasions, with eight people killed.
-50 houses were destroyed, with the worst night being 9 May 1941.
-Also much damage occurred in the Dixon Street area on Friday 15 January 1943.
+In World War II 26 high explosive bombs were dropped on the city, with around 500 incendiary bombs, over five occasions, with eight people killed, and 50 houses were destroyed.
 Two parachute mines landed in fields on South Common on the night of 19 November 1940, which exploded and broke many windows in the town, but with no more damage.
-On 8 May 1941, nine high explosive bombs were dropped on around Westwick Gardens in Boultham Park, east of the former Ancaster High School, killing three people.

-A Spitfire and Hurricane, from RAF Digby, collided over Lincoln.
+The worst night was 8 May 1941 near Westwick Gardens.

+On Friday 15 January 1943 at 9pm, Avondale Street and Thomas Street were hit; other bombs landed in Saltergate, and a phosphorus bomb hit a bus on St Mary's Street, outside the railway station, killing a woman who worked in a nearby NAAFI.
+The Dornier Do 217 responsible was shot down, and crashed near Boothby Graffoe; all the crew burned to death; four of the five crew were buried at Scopwick; three of the Germans were 21 and one was 23.

+Two Hurricane aircraft, from RAF Kirton in Lindsey of 121 Sqn with American pilots, collided over Lincoln on Sunday July 27 1941.
 One pilot landed on allotments near Kingsway, and another landed near Branston Road.
-The Spitfire crashed on a house in Drake Street, and the Hurricane did a full circuit of the north of Lincoln, with no pilot aboard, and descended over the top of St Mary le Wigford church, to crash into a row of houses and shops, killing three people, and injuring nine.
+One Hurricane crashed on 27 Drake Street, near Carholme Road, and the other Hurricane completed a full circuit of the north of Lincoln, with no pilot aboard, and descended over the top of St Mary le Wigford church, to crash into a row of houses and shops, killing three people, and injuring nine.
+An Avro Lancaster crashed on 24 Highfield Avenue, in the south of the city, on June 11 1943, killing four civilians.